trentmwillis/js-reporters/README.md

  - **fullName**: `Array` - array of strings containing the name of the test and the names of all its suites ancestors.
  - **status**: `String` - result of the test.
 Can be:
     - `passed`, if all assertions have passed.
-    - `failed`, if at least one assertion has failed.
+    - `failed`, if at least one assertion has failed or if the test is todo and all assertions passed.
     - `skipped`, if the test is disabled and wasn't executed.
+    - `todo`, if the test is todo and at least one assertion failed.
  - **runtime**: `Number` - execution time in milliseconds.
  - **errors**: `Array` - array containing all errors, i.e failed Assertions.
 It will contain at least one error for failed statuses and it will be empty for statuses other than failed.
  - **assertions**: `Array` - array of Assertions containing all assertions passed and failed, for a skipped test there will be an empty array.
 Frameworks that don't track passed assertions can always provide an empty array for passed tests.
 In that case, for failed tests this should match the errors property.